enricopesce/enricopesce.it/content/posts/0009/index.en.md

 All good.
 Cleaning up temporary data...
 ```

-If everything went well, as in this case, you can decide to connect to the repository to use it:
+To connect on the repository:

 ```console
 enrico.pesce@enrico ~ % kopia repository connect s3 \